Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

-Kyle Lowry will hope to make a difference for the Miami Heat at 8:30 PM on Wednesday against the Boston Celtics in the 2023 NBA Playoffs.
+The Miami Heat, Kyle Lowry included, will play at 8:30 PM on Friday versus the Boston Celtics in the 2023 NBA Playoffs.

-In this article, we break down Lowry's available prop bets, providing stats to help you figure out the best wagers to make.
+With prop bets available for Lowry, let's examine some stats and trends to help you find good wagers.

 Kyle Lowry Prop Bets vs. the Celtics